Explains when a provider of childcare, play or activities for children does not need to or is not required to register with Care Inspectorate Wales.

 Knowing what to do, when to do it and how to do it, makes a real difference to people’s lives.

-For those not registered with Care Inspectorate Wales, we expect individuals, groups or organisations offering activities or services for children to follow advice within the Working Together to Safeguard People: Code of Safeguarding Practice.
+For those not registered with Care Inspectorate Wales, the Welsh Government expects individuals, groups or organisations offering activities or services for children to follow advice within the Working Together to Safeguard People: Code of Safeguarding Practice.
 This will help demonstrate that reasonable arrangements are in place to ensure the safety of children.

-- having safe recruitment and employment practices (e.g. qualifications, identity and DBS checks)
+These arrangements include having a child protection policy, a designated safeguarding lead, information for parents/carers, safe recruitment and employment practices (e.g. qualifications, identity and DBS checks) and appropriate training, supervision and support for staff/volunteers.

 There are six regional safeguarding boards across Wales who can provide information and advice, including about local training opportunities and how to report and record any concerns.